allenmcasey/serialization-tests/flatbuffers/README.md

 ### Execution Performance ###
 The average time to create and serialize the test object was approximately 12 ms.
 The average time to deserialize the test object was <1 ms.

+### Other Notes ###
+FlatBuffers doesn't natively support map structures.
+They can still be serialized, but it is more difficult to accomplish than with the other two libraries.